Common Contract Clauses

 There are many hidden issues when using this type of provision, such as what happens if there is not a clear winner following litigation or arbitration.
 It is important to seek advice from an experienced business lawyer when considering whether to use this type of clause.

 Where it can be difficult to calculate actual damages, your business lawyer may suggest including a liquidated damages clause in your contract.
 Here is an example for the rental of a university dormitory room:

 Should buyer materially breach this Agreement, buyer shall pay to seller liquidated damages in the amount of $10,000.00 within 30 days of said breach.

 Like many of the common contract clauses, this example is an over-simplification of an actual liquidated damages clause, but is included here for the purpose of illustration.
 This is not an exhaustive list of common contract clauses, but a representation of some of the most often used.

-If you are negotiating a contract, would like to have a contract prepared memorializing your agreement with another party, or need someone to review and interpret your contract, contact the trusted and experienced business law and contract law attorneys at Gehres Law Group, P.C.
-You’ll be glad you did.
+If you are negotiating a contract, would like to have a contract prepared memorializing your agreement with another party, or need someone to review and interpret your contract, contact the trusted and experienced business law and contract law attorneys at Gehres Law Library You’ll be glad you did.